MayurLabade/docker-linux-assignment/README.md

 ---

-## 2. How I Completed This Assignment (In My Own Words)
+## 2. How I Completed This Assignment

-Below is a clean and simple explanation of how I approached and completed the Docker assignment without sounding like an AI.

 ### **Step 1: Created the Dockerfile**